Benjamin-Lapointe-Pinel/.dotfiles/.config/i3blocks/volume-pulseaudio/README.md

 # volume-pulseaudio

 Display the system volume and
-optionally the default playback device and index.
+optionally the default playback device and indeax.
-Offers controls for these via clicks.
+Offers controls for these via clicks/scrolling.
+Supports changing audiostreams that are already playing.

 ![](volume-pulseaudio-high.png)
 ![](volume-pulseaudio-med.png)